 - I learn from my mistakes

-- I make a positive difference in my students’ lives
+- My effort makes a positive difference in my students’ lives

 - I am proud to be a teacher